gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-javascript/covering.md

 The value `html` generates a HTML report you can view in your browse.
 You can specify more than one `reporter`:

 ```
-✗ npx nyc --reporter=html --reporter=text mocha
+npx nyc --reporter=html --reporter=text --report-dir docs mocha
 ```

-That will produce a [web page report like this](/assets/nyc-coverage-example) in the folder `coverage`:
+That will produce a [web page report like this](/assets/nyc-coverage-example) in the folder `docs` (by default the output folder will be named `coverage`):

 ```
-➜  hello-compilers-solution git:(master) ✗ ls -ltr coverage
+➜  hello-compilers-solution git:(master) ✗ ls -ltr docs
 total 328
 -rw-r--r--  1 casianorodriguezleon  staff   5394 27 feb 13:49 base.css
 -rw-r--r--  1 casianorodriguezleon  staff   2655 27 feb 13:49 block-navigation.js